-For a true “Monarch of the Glen” experience in the Scottish Highlands you must stay in a luxury Castle Hotel in Scotland.
-Imagine dinner to the bagpipes, winding stone stairwells, wood panelled walls that have witnessed the a historic plan or execution of those who committed dastardly deeds.
+For a true “Monarch of the Glen” experience in the Scottish Highlands, you must stay in a luxury Castle Hotel in Scotland.
+Imagine dinner to the bagpipes, winding stone stairwells, wood-paneled walls that have witnessed the a historic plan or execution of those who committed dastardly deeds.
 It is only in a Scottish castle that these authentic experiences become a reality.
 And of course, not far away are the Scottish coastlines which bristle with delightful towns and beaches, golf courses and stunning cities packed with history.

 Cringletie House near Edinburgh

 The intimate Castle Hotel (pictured) is a former Scottish Baronial Castle and features 28 acres of gorgeous grounds plus stunning views of the surrounding Scottish countryside.
 The décor manages that delicate balance of being sympathetic to its history and highlighting the stunning original features.
 The grounds are perfect for a stroll, part wooded and part large grassy expanses with a river and waterfall, they also include a walled garden with a large chessboard, a pitch and putt course, a croquet lawn and there’s even a children’s play area should you have any little people with you.
-Communal areas include a newly created bar and a spacious conservatory offering views of those amazing grounds, plus a cosy lounge and 2 dining areas including the fine dining restaurant; an elegant dining room with its historic fireplace and hand painted ceiling and expansive views.
+Communal areas include a newly created bar and a spacious conservatory offering views of those amazing grounds, plus a cozy lounge and 2 dining areas including the fine dining restaurant; an elegant dining room with its historic fireplace, and hand-painted ceiling and expansive views.

-There are 12 bedrooms, a luxurious suite and a cottage in the grounds, all are unique and individually designed, with some including turrets and others huge fireplaces.
+There are 12 bedrooms, a luxurious suite, and a cottage in the grounds, all are unique and individually designed, with some including turrets and others huge fireplaces.
 The Selkirk Suite is the largest and most luxurious of the rooms and features a Jacuzzi whirlpool and separate Jacuzzi shower.
-The newly refurbished 2 bedroom Ardean Cottage lies in the grounds of the castle with a private decking area with sun loungers and a large hot tub the overlooks the house, gardens and countryside beyond – – who doesn’t like fabulous views while they soak in the hot tub after a busy day exploring rural Scotland!
+The newly refurbished 2 bedroom Ardean Cottage lies in the grounds of the castle with a private decking area with sun loungers and a large hot tub the overlooks the house, gardens, and countryside beyond – – who doesn’t like fabulous views while they soak in the hot tub after a busy day exploring rural Scotland!